nmarley/blu/dev-notes.md

 ## TODO

-- [ ] rename crate::block::File to something that does NOT conflict with std::fs::File
+- [x] rename crate::block::File to something that does NOT conflict with std::fs::File

-- [ ] 2022-03-22: block-level de-duplication -- v0.2.x branch is dedicated to this.
+- [/] 2022-03-22: block-level de-duplication -- v0.2.x branch is dedicated to this.
 I'm convinced this is the way forward.
+  - [x] 2022-05-07: This is mostly done, blob index and manager are finished.
+Just need to...
+  - [ ] 2022-05-07: Add encryption (and possibly compression) to the blob before hashing/writing.
+  - [ ] 2022-05-07: Add tests for BlobManager.
+Lots of tests.

+- [ ] Seed Phrase generation / recovery for AGE keys + Recovery Kits (a la 1Password)

+- [ ] Tags / notes on files (on the FileRef portion of the files index).
+Probably in a later release.

 ## Understand